Alushta history

 There is a beautiful park around the villa with about 60 species of trees and shrubs growing.
 Stakheev’s dacha was visited by his uncle - famous painter Ivan Shishkin.

 All Crimean Saints’ and Feodor Stratilat’s church.
 The church is dedicated to one of the most honored saints in the Crimea.
-Roman Empire soldier Feodor was the captain (stratilat) in the city of Heraclea.
+The Roman Empire soldier Feodor was the captain (stratilat) in the city of Heraclea.
 He converted a lot of people to Christianity there.
 He was murdered on the orders of the Emperor Licinius, because he broke the golden statues of pagan gods and gave the pieces to the poor.

 The cult of Feodor was widely spread in the principality of Feodoro in the 13th-15th centuries.
-In 1842 in his honor the main church of Alushta was built.
-The project was designed by Odessa city architect G.Torricelli.
-In Soviet times the building was a club, and the bell tower was destroyed.
-Today the church is completely restored.
-Address: Alushta, V.Khromykh Str., 16.
+In 1842, in his honor, the main church of Alushta was built.
+The project was designed by Odessa architect G.Torricelli.
+In Soviet times, the building was used as a club, and the bell tower was destroyed.
+Today, the church is completely restored.
+V. Khromykh Street, 16.

 Kosmo-Damianovsky (Kozmodemyanovsky) monastery.
-The monastery is located about 16 km from Alushta, between Babugan and Sinabdag in the Central Basin of the Crimean State Reserve.
+The monastery is located about 16 km from the city, between Babugan and Sinabdag in the Central Basin of the Crimean State Reserve.
 The monastery was founded in 1869 close to the healing spring Savluh-su (“healthy water”), in a place where, according to legend, the saints Kosma and Damian were killed.

-In 1878 the monastery was visited by the future Russian Emperor Alexander III, and in 1880 he visited the monastery with his wife Maria Fyodorovna.
-October 5, 1923 the monastery was abolished.
+In 1878, the monastery was visited by the future Russian Emperor Alexander III, and, in 1880, he visited the monastery with his wife Maria Fyodorovna.
+October 5, 1923, the monastery was abolished.
 It was decided to arrange a club inside the Church of Transfiguration, and Natural History Museum inside Kosma-Damian church.
 The monastery was rebuilt and reopened in 1992.

-Alushta sceneries
+Alushta scenery

-Alushta city seafront
+Alushta seafront

 Author: Aleksey Dushichev

-Alushta city seafront view
+Alushta seafront view

 Author: Ivan Lavrinenko